kerguler/Population.jl/docs/tutorial.md

 end
 ```

-With this function, we override an internal mechanism used by all other processes to calculate the probability of exit (need this be due to mortality, development, or something else) from the _Population_.
+With this function, we override an internal mechanism used by all other processes to calculate the probability of exit (need this be due to mortality, development, or something else) from the _sPop2_ population.
 This generic functional form takes the following parameters.

  - _heval_ is a function to calculate the cumulative probability density of an exit event.
 It may use some of the other parameters to do so.
- - _d_ refers to the number of days (more correctly time steps) elapsed in _Population_.
+ - _d_ refers to the number of days (more correctly time steps) elapsed in _sPop2_.
  - _q_ refers to the fraction of development (used in accumulative processes).
  - _k_ and _theta_ are the parameters of the stage duration (development time) distribution.
  - _qkey_ is a tuple of status indicators (age for age-dependent and development fraction for accumulative processes)